 3) Nice variety in elevation.
-Holes #1 and 4 go straight up the hill. #3 goes straight down the hill.
-Holes 2, 5, 6, and 8 go along the side of the hill creating interesting shots.
 This is a nice variety of elevation change and isn't just straight up and straight down.

 Cons: 1) Course is incomplete in its clearing at this point.
 I expect this work to be completed and I will immediately update my review to reflect it has been completed.
-There are quite of few trees and scrub that likely should be removed in order to create fair shots.
+There are quite of few trees and scrub that likely should be removed in order to create executable shots and fair recoveries.

 2) The ground in the fairways is really uneven.
 There are pockets all over the place that could lead to tripping or ankle injuries.
 These areas could be taken care of easily with a brush hog to remove the vines, stumps, etc and help level out the ground.

 3) Not beginner friendly really because of the tighter dense fairways.
 Now I see the vision with this course . . . it is Intermediate and above challenge, probably closer to Advanced level.
 Short tees help . . . but don't make it playable by all skill levels.